smjeffery22/lighthouse-web-notes/Week-3-Notes.md

 * When a webpage is loaded, the browser runs a process that creates a DOM in memory
   * DOM represents all of the HTML code on that page
   * Node/DOM Node: each HTML element
-* Transforms HTML text into a complete object structure
+* Transforms **HTML text** into a complete **object structure**
+* Allows JS to access the text content and elements of the website document as objects
+* Difference between DOM and HTML source code:
+  * DOM is modified by client-side JS
+  * Browser automatically fixes errors in the source code

 ### Event Propagation
 * The standard DOM Events describes 3 phases of event propagation: